Preparing for a Vision Plan and Medical Insurance Billing Audit

 Perform a mock audit to help identify weaknesses and inconsistencies.

-First, don’t panic, but do take the audit seriously if you are audited.
+First, don’t panic, but take the audit seriously if you are audited.
 If you have someone on your staff who manages insurance audits, inform them immediately.

 Comply with the deadline.
 Reply to the auditor well in advance of the deadline.
 Even though you may have a few weeks (or more) to gather the records once you receive the letter, responding quicker lets the auditor know you are taking the audit seriously.

 Verify the patient records before you send them to the auditor.
 Double-check that printed documents are prepared properly following the audit policies and procedures before sending them to the insurance auditor.
 Always keep a copy of everything you prepare for the audit.
-Include a detailed cover letter with the final package and list the exact information that the auditor requested.
+Include a detailed cover letter with the final package and list the information the auditor requested.

 Never modify or alter the patient’s medical record an auditor requests, even if you find errors.
 Keep a detailed list of every mistake and discrepancy you find in a log.